teemubb/Ohjelmointi-3/README.md

 ## Future improvements
 - Currently, only the user's password is saved in encrypted format into the database.
 However, it can be easily modified to also encrypt the username for extra security.
+- Salt could be saved separately for extra security.
 - The SQL queries are vulnerable to SQL injection at the moment.
 This can and should be fixed by modifying the code to use only prepared statements.
 - Using ai or other methods to autofill descriptions for the locations.